0Armaan025/thapar_session/README.md

-# Flutter Session
+# Thapar Expert Talk Session With Master Divjot.

-Welcome to my session on Flutter!
-In this session, we will explore the importance of communities, discuss the future of Flutter, learn how to install it, and delve into various exciting topics such as creating a UI for a Flutter app, building a Discord bot using discord.py, participating in hackathons, and GitHub World Summit (GHWS).
+Welcome to the session!
+In this session, we explored the importance of communities, discussed the future of Flutter, learned how to install it, and delved into various exciting topics such as building a Discord bot using discord.py, participating in hackathons, and Global Hack Weeks (GHWS).

 ## Table of Contents